nazmul6548/creative-craft-client-side/README.md

  Here are six bullet points featuring my website, "Creative Craft":

-[Visit Creative Craft]( https://assignment-10-art.web.app)
+[Visit Creative Craft]( https://assignment-10-art.web.app) *over views

+.Creative Craft is a dedicated platform where artisans and creators can showcase their handmade crafts.
+It provides a vibrant community for sharing, discovering, and appreciating unique artistic expressions.
+Join us to explore a world of creativity and craftsmanship!

+##features

 *User-friendly Navigation and Authentication:

 1.Navigate seamlessly with our intuitive navbar featuring login and registration forms.
 2.Enjoy hassle-free access through Google and GitHub authentication options.
 3.Login/register buttons conditionally displayed based on user authentication status.